 - Signal agents MUST validate credentials before processing requests

-- Signal agents SHOULD use principal context to determine catalog access level
+- Signal agents SHOULD use account context to determine catalog access level

 Activation Key Security